fipelle/MessyTimeSeriesOptim.jl/README.md

 # MessyTimeSeriesOptim.jl
-Optimisation libraries based on EM-like algorithms for time series, compatible with incomplete data
+Optimisation libraries to estimate and validate time series models, compatible with incomplete data